-With these observations and explanations, 1 beg to renew my recommendation that the qualifications for voters for members of the popular branch of the legislature in Newfoundiand be not for the present raised beyond two years' continued residence in the subjects.
+With these observations and explanations, I beg to renew my recommendation that the qualifications for voters for members of the popular branch of the legislature in Newfoundland be not for the present raised beyond two years' continued residence in the island.
+This recommendation refers, of course, only to British subjects.